mrjcleaver/pipeline/README.md

 ## Usage
 Check out this [Un‐official Claude Flow Usage Guide ‐ Real‐World Patterns and Best Practices](https://github.com/cgbarlow/pipeline/wiki/Un%E2%80%90official-Claude-Flow-Usage-Guide-%E2%80%90-Real%E2%80%90World-Patterns-and-Best-Practices) (thanks, Marc!)

+It is assumed you are familiar and comfortable with working with source control, committing changes to git and syncing to your remote repo on GitHub.

 ### Quick examples
 Typical prompts I use: